jtnydv/proton/README.md

     INFO: ProtonScript is a Proton Framework programming language used to quickly execute Proton commands in the Proton Framework, you can enable ProtonScript feature via Proton Framework.

+> proton -i

+    (1/1) Installing ProtonScript ..... [ OK ]

+# ProtonScript documentation

+    INFO: You can read more about ProtonScript in the ProtonScript documentation.
+You can find the ProtonScript documentation in the Proton Framework script directory.
+    Read how to write first ProtonScript program!

 ***

 # Disclaimer

     Usage of Proton for attacking targets without prior mutual consent is illegal.
     It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
     Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 ***